 • PVP should, where possible, be a diagnosis of exclusion after investigation has failed to identify any other lumbar of urological abnormality’.

-We advise exclusion of lumbar spinal problems, prostatic disease, and varicocoele.
+We advise exclusion of lumbar spinal problems, prostatic disease, infection in the epididymis and varicocoele.

 Spectrum of severity